What Are Punitive Damages in Massachusetts?

 Calculating punitive damages can be complex.
 Many cases involving punitive damages are the subject of debate considering that punitive damages are there to punish instead of reimburse victims.
 It often begs the question as to whether they are needed at all and how much is enough to punish someone.
 Another issue is that punitive damages are sometimes important, even if the compensatory damages are low – but how high can you go on punitives when compensatory damages are low?

 Generally, punitive damages must be reasonable.
 Courts are often willing to uphold reasonable punitive damages, even if they are not comparable to compensatory damages.
-However, being close to the compensatory damages helps show punitives are reasonable.
+However, being close to the compensatory damages helps show that punitives are reasonable.

 In some cases, the calculation is straightforward because the statute authorizes “treble damages.”
 This simply means that punitive damages are triple the compensatory damages.